wondering-packet/learning-vault/Git/readme.md

 ### 🧠 **Exercises**

 Practical, real-world Git scenarios to sharpen your skills.
-These are 100% written and executed by me — no AI assistance.
+Except for the lab exercise for CI/CD pipeline (exercise 007), all other exercises are 100% written and executed by me — no AI assistance.
 Each one is built to reinforce concepts in an applied context.

 > **Personal Note**: All exercises were crafted and performed by me in a lab environment — they reflect my learning style and debugging habits.